Deployment

 Copy the printed secret.
 It is shown only once.

 Update the image tag in your Deployment manifest and apply it.
 The rolling update strategy ensures zero-downtime upgrades.
-Schema migrations run automatically when each new pod starts.
+Pending per-Context schema migrations are applied asynchronously by the scheduler and workers — see Migrations and upgrades.

 # Update the image tag (replace 0.2.0 with the target version)